DIVERSITY IN LIVING ORGANISMS

-Q24: Who identified the Fungi as a separate multicellular eucaryotic kingdom and introduced five kingdoms?
+Q24: Who identified the Fungi as a separate multicellular eukaryotic kingdom and introduced five kingdoms?
 Name the five kingdoms.

-Answer: R. H. Whittaker proposed five kingdoms and identified Fungi as a separate multicellular eucaryotic kingdom.
+Answer: R. H. Whittaker proposed five kingdoms and identified Fungi as a separate multicellular eukaryotic kingdom.
 The five kingdoms are:

 - Monera: prokaryotic bacteria, blue-green algae or cyanobacteria